204 E. Cook Street

 - General interests: Camping, fishing, bicycling and tennis

 Manage the legal and code compliance divisions of the City.
 Manage the litigation and claims filed against and by the City.
 Give day-to-day advice to City officials and employees.
 Draft ordinances, rules, resolutions, contracts, and policies.

 To provide effective representation in the public interest.

-- Prepare and present an ordinance to the Council making technical amendments to the Municipal Code to update for changes in State law, new cases, and to clarify existing ordinances as required.
+- Prepare and present an ordinance to the City Council proposing technical amendments to the Municipal Code that updates changes in State law, new cases, and clarifies existing ordinances as required.